ChronoAero/ChronoAero/README.md

 ## I'm a high school student and simply a ~~hacker~~ programmer, who kept trying to learn 👾

 - 🌱 I’m currently learning everything 🤣
 - ⚡ Hobbies: Umm...
 Is studying a hobby?
-I also like drawing arts, currently trying to learn a bit of digital art (shoot, still suck at it though)
+I also like to draw arts, currently trying to learn a bit of digital art (shoot, still suck at it though)

 ## Language and tools